 Sponsored by the Kellogg Eye Center, this was a two-semester project in the Multidisciplinary Design Program (MDP).
 Retinal dystrophies are inheritable disorders that require expensive genetic tests and medical expertise to diagnose.
 Given patient inheritance and history data, we built a web app with a data-driven model to predict retinal dystrophy diagnosis.

-I developed the web app prototype to (1) collect patient data from a user and (2) visualize output from a predictive model built by my teammates.
+I contributed to the web app prototype to (1) collect patient data from a user and (2) visualize output from a predictive model built by my teammates.
 This model first predicted inheritance pattern, then paired this with patient history to output the final diagnosis via an RBF kernel SVM.

 Under Prof. Jun Zhang and visiting faculty Yinbin Lei, this was an independent study project in the psychology department.
 Though algorithms to extract concept hierarchies exist, I contributed code to visualize and query the computed lattice through set operations.
 This work was motivated by analysis of concept formation data.

 Formal concept analysis (FCA) is a method for deriving a concept hierarchy from a table of object-attribute relations.
 A formal concept is composed of a set of objects and their attributes.
 Concepts can be partially ordered into a lattice, or hierarchy, such that edges represent set closures.